 Python, used in around 53% of all Lambda functions, is the most popular language for doing Serverless.
-Because of that, in the following weeks, I’m going to introduce you to the facts and best practices in building Lambda functions with Python.
-First up in the series is an overview of the need-to-knows for error handling Python in AWS Lambda.
+In this article, you’ll get an overview of the need-to-knows for error handling Python in AWS Lambda.

 There are a lot of different things that can go wrong in your Lambda so let’s break each of them down.